gioannidis/mathtrader/README.md

 In the following aggregated example:
 * The input file is downloaded from OLWLG and saved to the standard output.
-* The input is subsequently piped to the awk script to convert it to a LEMON compatible format.
-* Finally, the testcase is piped to `mathtrader++`, where we also request to hide no trades.
+* Subsequently, the wantlist is piped to `mathtrader++`, where we also request to hide no trades.

-     wget http://bgg.activityclub.org/olwlg/207635-officialwants.txt -O - | gawk -f want2mt.awk | ./mathtrader++ --hide-no-trades > 207635-results.txt
+     wget http://bgg.activityclub.org/olwlg/207635-officialwants.txt -O - | ./mathtrader++ --hide-no-trades > 207635-results.txt

 ## Future Tasks

 - [x] Investigate possible algorithm bug, as it does not maximize the trading items on larger inputs.
 - [ ] Implement scaled priority schemes.
-- [ ] Implement BIG-STEP and SMALL-STEP.
+- [x] Implement BIG-STEP and SMALL-STEP.
-- [ ] Convert the source code to the C++03 standard.
 - [x] Add Doxygen documentation.
 - [ ] Add _users-trading_ as a metric.
-- [ ] Integrate the file conversion with the main program.
+- [x] Integrate the file conversion with the main program.